J0K3RS-L4UGH/Hackers-Toolbox/README.md

 ### To Setup this in terminal, follow the below steps:
 1. To install this in terminal, use the command ```git clone https://github.com/J0K3RS-L4UGH/Hacker-Tools/```
-2. To install all the required packages, use the command ```sudo cat 'directory to be installed in' | xargs sudo apt-get ins tall```
+2. To install all the required packages, use the command ```sudo cat 'directory to be installed in' | xargs sudo apt-get install```

 ### Password cracking:
 #### Hashcat